CarelessCourage/Moonbow/README.md

 ```

 ## :crystal_ball: Usage
-Simple example using default GLSL
+Simple example using default GLSL.
+Here's a [StackBlitz](https://stackblitz.com/edit/vitejs-vite-334uch?file=src%2FApp.vue,src%2Fstyle.css) if you just want to jump right into it as fast as possible.
 ```vue
 <script setup>
 import { Moon } from "moonbow"